Troy Kotsur: Early life and education

 Kotsur was born and raised in Mesa, Arizona, the largest suburb of Phoenix, on July 24, 1968, to JoDee (née True) and Leonard Stephen "Len" Kotsur, who was Mesa's police chief.
 When Kotsur was nine months old, his parents discovered that he was deaf and they learned American Sign Language so the family could communicate.
 His parents encouraged Kotsur to play sports and to make friends with hearing children in their neighborhood.
 Kotsur attended the Phoenix Day School for the Deaf, where he first became interested in acting.
-He graduated from Westwood High School where his drama teacher encouraged him to participate in the senior variety show.
+He graduated from Westwood High School, where his drama teacher encouraged him to participate in the senior variety show.
 He performed a pantomime skit that was positively received and motivated him to pursue theater.

-After Kotsur graduated from high school, he interned at KTSP-TV (now known as KSAZ-TV).
-While he had aspired to direct films, during the internship he assisted an editor and did not feel connected with people, recalling, "My directing dream poofed after I accepted the fact that I lived in a world that did not use my language."
-He then attended Gallaudet University from 1987 to 1989 and studied theater, television, and film.
+After Kotsur graduated from high school, he interned at KTSP-TV (later KSAZ-TV).
+While he had aspired to direct films, during the internship he assisted an editor and did not feel connected with people, recalling: "My directing dream poofed after I accepted the fact that I lived in a world that did not use my language."
+He then attended Gallaudet University from 1987 to 1989 and studied theater, television and film.